Incident management and resolution process | Fluid Attacks Help

 ROTATION_FAILURE

-Occurs when failures in the credential rotation process lead to specific components losing access to third-party services, compromising the operability, performance, or availability of our products.
+Occurs when failures in the credential rotation process lead to specific components losing access to third-party services, compromising the operability, performance, or availability of Fluid Attacks' products

 THIRD_PARTY_CHANGE